USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 ### Least Cost Control Strategy

 The Least Cost control strategy type assigns measures to emissions sources to achieve a specified percent reduction or absolute reduction of a target pollutant for sources in a specified geographic region while incurring the minimum possible annualized cost.
 This algorithm is similar to the maximum emissions reduction control strategy in that only a single measure is applied to each source.
 For example, one measure might be selected for a source when trying to reduce the target pollutant by 20%.
 However, if you were trying to obtain a 40% reduction of the target pollutant, another more expensive measure that achieves a higher level of control might be selected for the same source to meet the targeted level of reduction.
 If multiple inventories are specified as inputs to a Least Cost control strategy, they are automatically merged into one EMF dataset as an ORL Merged dataset type.
 This allows the multiple inventory sectors to be considered simultaneously during a single Least Cost run.
-Note that the merged inventory dataset will be truncated and repopulated at the start of each strategy run, to ensure that the most up-to-date inventory data is included in the run.
+Note that the merged inventory dataset will be truncated and repopulated at the start of each strategy run, to ensure that the most up-to-date inventory data are included in the run.

 The Least Cost control strategy automatically creates the same three standard output datasets, but it also creates an additional output dataset called the Least Cost Control Measure Worksheet.
 This output is a table of all possible emissions source-control measure pairings (for sources and measures that meet the respective filters specified for the strategy), each of which contains information about the cost and emissions reductions achieved if the measure was to be applied to the source.
 Examples of these tables are given in [Section 6](#Outputs4).
 This dataset will be used to help generate ***a single*** Strategy Detailed Result (no matter how many input inventories were processed) once the optimization process has been performed to achieve the desired reduction.
 This dataset has the all of the same columns as the Strategy Detailed Result (see Table {@tbl:columns_in_the_strategy_detailed_result_table}), in addition to the following columns: